binyomen/dotfiles/README.md

 [How do I increase the size of swapfile without removing it in the terminal?]: https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal
 [How to Enable Hibernate Function in Ubuntu 22.04 LTS]: https://ubuntuhandbook.org/index.php/2021/08/enable-hibernate-ubuntu-21-10/
 [How to go automatically from Suspend into Hibernate?]: https://askubuntu.com/questions/12383/how-to-go-automatically-from-suspend-into-hibernate
+[How to Disable Automatic Updates in Ubuntu]: https://linuxnightly.com/how-to-disable-automatic-updates-in-ubuntu/